UnifyNetwork/UnifyBearSwap/README.md

 # BearSwap Frontend

-This project contains the main features of the BearSwap application.
+This project contains the main features of the BearSwap application for Unify Network.